Coarse inhabitant raster (1 km resolution)

 names(poi) = "poi"

-# remove population raster and add poi raster
+# add poi raster to demographic weights

 # Identify suitable locations